 Or is this an issue of only Magento websites only or a common issue of all e-commerce websites?

 And how to make your Magento e-commerce website load faster?

-In this blog post, we will help you to find out the answers for all of the above questions.
+In this blog post, we will help you to find out the answers to all of the above questions.

 Let’s get started with the causes of slow Magento e-commerce website speed!

 From our 10-year experience on Magento, we found that most of the sluggish load speed is owing to a lack of knowledge for website optimization.
 After using our Magento performance optimization service, all of the websites that have problems with their speed are improved significantly and get high scores on speed tests (Google PageSpeed Insights, GTMetrix, Pingdom,…).

 Therefore, blaming slow speed on Magento default is absolutely wrong.